bestdrtrayblox3/Low-Tier-God-Hub/README.md

 game:GetService("ReplicatedStorage").DefaultChatSystemChatEvents.SayMessageRequest:FireServer(unpack(args))
 local args = {
-    [1] = "You worthless dog ash monkey.",
+    [1] = "You worthless ass nigga ng.",
     [2] = "All"
 }

 game:GetService("ReplicatedStorage").DefaultChatSystemChatEvents.SayMessageRequest:FireServer(unpack(args))
 local args = {
-    [1] = "You're gonna stay on my stick until you die.", [2] = "All"
+    [1] = "You're gonna stay on my brick until you die.", [2] = "All"
 }

 game:GetService("ReplicatedStorage").DefaultChatSystemChatEvents.SayMessageRequest:FireServer(unpack(args))
 local args = {
-    [1] = "You have no purpose in life, your purpose is to be in my stream blowing on it daily.", [2] = "All"
+    [1] = "You have no purpose in life, your purpose is to be in my stream sucking on my brick daily.", [2] = "All"
 }

 game:GetService("ReplicatedStorage").DefaultChatSystemChatEvents.SayMessageRequest:FireServer(unpack(args))
 local args = {
-    [1] = "Your purpose in life is to be in that chat blowing on one daily.", [2] = "All"
+    [1] = "Your purpose in life is to be in that chat blowing a brick daily.", [2] = "All"
 }